mxcl/YOLOKit/README.markdown

-Enough faffing about with arrays and dictionaries!
+Enough with the bazillion lines of array parsing logic.
+YOLO.

 ```objc
 #import "YOLO.h"